 Insurance, Billing & Financial Assistance

-We’re here to help you navigate through any questions you have about your bill from NYU Langone, which includes Tisch Hospital, NYU Langone Orthopedic Hospital, Rusk Rehabilitation, NYU Langone Hospital—Brooklyn, and the Family Health Centers at NYU Langone, as well as associated outpatient locations.
+We’re here to help you navigate through any questions you have about your bill from NYU Langone, which includes Tisch Hospital, NYU Langone Hospital—Brooklyn, NYU Langone Hospital—Long Island, NYU Langone Orthopedic Hospital, Rusk Rehabilitation, the Family Health Centers at NYU Langone, as well as associated outpatient locations.

 You may receive separate bills for: